Search by Keyword

 Live Performances

-As was the usual pattern for new single releases, The Beatles focused much attention on promoting “Ticket To Ride” through concerts, radio and television shows.
+As was their usual pattern for new single releases, The Beatles focused much attention on promoting the song through concerts, radio and television shows.
 The performance life of this song was limited to the year 1965, but the promotion was extensive nonetheless.

-Their first performance of the song, so to speak, was the video footage shot on March 20th, 1965 for the mimed sequence in the movie “Help!”
-Their clowning around in the snow in Austria was the backdrop for the track, which featured them experimenting on skis and playing a grand piano.
+Their first performance of "Ticket To Ride," so to speak, was the video footage shot on March 20th, 1965 for the mimed sequence in the movie “Help!”
+Their clowning around in the snow in Austria was the backdrop for the track, which featured them experimenting on skis and hovering around a grand piano.

 On a Sunday off during the shooting of the movie, The Beatles taped a performance for the British television show “Thank Your Lucky Stars,” which was the show that launched them onto British television for the first time back in January of 1963.
 This taping, which included lip-syncing “Ticket To Ride,” “Yes It Is” and “Eight Days A Week,” occurred on March 28th, 1965 and was broadcast nationally on April 3rd, nearly a week before this new single was released in their home country.